sojohnnysaid/ngrok-tunnel-gui/README.md

 ## 📦 Features

-- **Simple GUI**: A user-friendly interface with a big red button to start or stop your tunnel. 🖱️🎨
+- **Simple GUI**: A user-friendly interface allowing you to start or stop the tunnel
-- **Real-time Status**: Get immediate feedback on your tunnel's status with our emoji indicators! 🟢🔴
+- **Real-time Status**: Get immediate feedback on your tunnel's status with our emoji indicators! 🟢
-- **Auto-Update**: Keep your software fresh and functional with automatic updates. 🔄

 ## 🛠️ Installation